Children and young people have a lot to think about as they develop, and forming a positive sense of gender identity is an important part of this.

 Gender identity development in children begins to unfold at around the age of two as they become more aware of the apparent differences between boys and girls, and questions concerning their identity may follow.
 Some children sense from an early age that they feel misgendered, while others may not become aware of this until adolescence or much later in life.
 Parents may also become aware that their child is questioning their gender identity.
 For many, feelings and concerns about their gender identity may change or develop over time.
 Some may embrace these feelings while others may struggle with feelings of shame or confusion.

 The exact number of children experiencing gender identity issues is unknown, but from my experience as a children and young people's counsellor, these issues are being increasingly spoken about ‘in the room’.
 For these young people, life can be very lonely and stressful; they often experience harassment, depression and other mental health issues.

 Counselling can offer a safe and supportive space for children and young people to explore their gender identity and to talk through issues they may be facing free of stigma, judgement, and shame.
 It enables them to articulate their feelings concerning the many issues they may be struggling with, in a meaningful way.

 Gender identity is the gender that a person identifies with or feels themselves to be.
-Some people may identify as a boy or a girl, irrespective of their biological sex, while others may find neither of these terms feel right for them and identify as something else.
-Gender identity is complex and multi-faceted, and can be best understood as a spectrum, rather than as a binary choice between male or female.
+Some people may identify as a boy or a girl, irrespective of their biological sex, while others may find neither of these terms feels right for them and identify as something else.
+Gender identity is complex and multi-faceted and can be best understood as a spectrum, rather than as a binary choice between male and female.
 Although people often confuse them, gender identity is different from someone’s biological sex or assigned gender at birth and from sexuality.

 Here are some key terms people might use to describe their gender identity:

-Cisgender: Someone who is the same gender to the one they were assigned at birth, in other words, a term for non-trans people.
+Cisgender: Someone who is the same gender as the one they were assigned at birth, in other words, a term for non-trans people.